 The Healthy Community Committee (HCC) consists of two to four Church members plus a Board member and a minister.
 The HCC is responsible for creating and overseeing the implementation of the Safe Congregation Policy, which protects vulnerable persons in our community from abuse.
 The HCC assists in establishing and maintaining a Congregation that is safe, communicates well, and deals competently with conflict.
 The HCC developed the Conflict Management Procedures and Guidelines .
 The HCC meets at least quarterly.
 Current Chair: Steve Phillips, email@example.com

 The Membership Committee has seven to 10 members.
 The Membership Committee welcomes visitors, initiates or assists with programs to increase and develop membership and responds to needs of new members as they become involved in the congregation.
 In addition, the committee follows up with inactive members to encourage their participation.
-Current Chair: Linda Skye, firstname.lastname@example.org
+Current Chair: Austin Silva, firstname.lastname@example.org.

 The Personnel Committee assists the Board in its oversight of the Congregation’s personnel matters.
 This includes insuring that the Church’s Personnel Manual is adequate and that all staff is functioning consistent with Board policies related to personnel matters.
 The Personnel Committee meets as needed